Android Mobile Data Not Working: How to Get Back Online Fast

 Quick Answer

-Why Android Mobile Data Stops Working
+Why Does Android Mobile Data Stop Working?

-1. Pull down the notification shade and tap Airplane Mode to turn it ON.
+1. Pull down the notification shade and tap Airplane Mode to turn it on.
 Wait 10 seconds.

-2. Tap it again to turn it OFF.
+2. Tap it again to turn it off.

-Fix 2: Confirm Mobile Data Is Enabled
+How Do I Confirm Mobile Data Is Enabled?

 1. Go to Settings > Network & Internet (or Connections on Samsung).